zamlz/mdutils/README.md

 ### Table IDs

 Tables can be assigned optional identifiers using the `id` attribute in the `md-table` directive.
-This feature is designed for future functionality where tables can reference each other's data.
+This allows tables to reference each other's data using the `from()` function in formulas.

 **ID Syntax:**